SETT-Centre-Data-and-AI/.github/profile/README.md

 </picture>

 # Welcome to SETT: Data and AI 👋
-This is the main repository for the Southampton Emerging Therapies and Technologies (SETT) Centre: Data and AI.
+This is the main repository for the Southampton Emerging Therapies and Technologies (SETT) Centre: Data and AI Research Unit (DAIR).

 Here we host all our open source projects for the wider research and development community to use.